jufis/docker-rest-client/README.md

 It assumes you run a local private docker-registry running on port 443 over SSL wihout basic auth.

-When packaging using maven the docker container extracted is TAGed as follows:
+When packaging using maven *ci or prod* profiles the docker container extracted is TAGed as follows:

 > ${project.artifactId}-${project.version}-${git.buildnumber}

 where git.buildnumber corresponds to the following git evaluation:

 > tag + "_" + branch

 ##Requirements